dcsync/pycobalt/README.md

     engine.loop()

-if an unhandled exception occurs in your alias callback pycobalt will catch it and print the exception information to the beacon console. for example, while I was writing the previous example I typed `engine.blog2()` instead of `aggressor.blog2()` by accident and got this error:
+If an unhandled exception occurs in your alias callback PyCobalt will catch it and print the exception information to the beacon console.
+For example, while I was writing the previous example I typed `engine.blog2()` instead of `aggressor.blog2()` by accident and got this error: